-- (1) A family receiving homeownership assistance may move with continued tenant-based assistance. - (a) The family may move with voucher rental assistance or with voucher homeownership assistance. - (b) For families participating in the homeownership option, requests to move will be approved or denied in accordance with PHA policies in Chapter 10. - (c) SAHA will not require additional counseling of any families who move with continued assistance. - (2) Continued tenant-based assistance for a new unit cannot begin so long as any family member holds title to the prior home. - (3) SAHA may deny permission to move to a new unit with continued voucher assistance as follows: - (a) Lack of funding to provide continued assistance. - (b) At any time, SAHA may deny permission to move with continued rental or homeownership assistance in accordance with 24 CFR 982.638, regarding denial or termination of assistance. - (c) In accordance with SAHA's policy regarding number of moves within a 12-month period. - (4) SAHA must deny the family permission to move to a new unit with continued voucher rental assistance if: - (a) The family defaulted on an FHA-insured mortgage; and - (b) The family fails to demonstrate that the family has conveyed, or will convey, title to the home, as required by HUD, to HUD or HUD's designee; and the family has moved, or will move, from the home within the period established or approved by HUD.
+- (1) A family receiving homeownership assistance may move with continued tenant-based assistance. - (a) The family may move with voucher rental assistance or with voucher homeownership assistance. - (b) For families participating in the homeownership option, requests to move will be approved or denied in accordance with PHA policies in Chapter 10. - (c) SAHA will not require additional counseling of any families who move with continued assistance. - (2) Continued tenant-based assistance for a new unit cannot begin so long as any family member holds title to the prior home. - (3) SAHA may deny permission to move to a new unit with continued voucher assistance as follows: - (a) Lack of funding to provide continued assistance. - (b) At any time, SAHA may deny permission to move with continued rental or homeownership assistance in accordance with 24 CFR 982.638, regarding denial or termination of assistance. - (c) In accordance with SAHA's policy regarding the number of moves within a 12-month period. - (4) SAHA must deny the family permission to move to a new unit with continued voucher rental assistance if: - (a) The family defaulted on an FHA-insured mortgage; and designee; and the family has moved, or will move, from the home within the period established or approved by HUD.